xadim/mars-robot-simulator/README.md

 ## TODO / Features

-1- Move the robot using keyboard arrow keys
+1. Move the robot using keyboard arrow keys
-2- Possibilty to move the robot for >1 unit at a time 3- ...
+2. Possibilty to move the robot for >1 unit at a time
+3. Save Robot's path
+4. ...